t-ROY-coder/aural/README.md

-# Interactive web-based tool for Image and Graph Analysis using Sonification
+# Interactive web-based Sonification tool for Image and Graph Analysis

 In this work, we present an interactive web application developed for the blind students studying in schools which help them to grasp useful information from various images and graphs.
 From the images, the user will